Forestry Program

 Due to wildfire suppression and other management legacies, current forest conditions do not reflect those that existed historically.
-Today, tree densities are significantly higher and species composition has shifted, leading to a loss of diversity - forests that are more uniform in age, composition (species present), and structure.
+Today, tree densities are significantly higher and species composition has shifted, leading to a loss of diversity.

 As a result, forest landscapes are more vulnerable to extreme wildfire conditions and disease.
 Loss of diversity also hinders the ecosystems ability to support healthy plant and wildlife habitat and clean water.